Marshall Islands Visa RequirementsFor Spain passport holders

 UTC+12

 Great news!
 Spain passport holders can enter Marshall Islands without a visa for tourism or business purposes.
-You can stay up to 30 days within any 180-day period.
+You can stay up to 30 days.

 Entry Requirements